yzx-oikawa/yzx-oikawa.github.io/_pages/cv.md

 Research Experience
 ======
+* **Darmstadt University of Technology**, Darmstadt, Germany
+Supervisor: Prof. Jan Peters & Dr. Riad Akrour, _September 2018 -- present_
+  **Project 1:** Write a book chapter of the reinforcement learning (May be published on Springer)
+    * Conduct deep and comprehensive survey on the model predictive control in the reinforcement learning field

+  **Project 2:** Project lab: application of reinforcement learning methods
+    * Implement the DQN and MPC algorithms from scratch and thoroughly evaluate them on the Cart-pole, Double-cart-pole and Furuta Pendulum robot platforms

 * **Carnegie Mellon University**, Pittsburgh, USA
-Research Assistant with Prof. Ding Zhao, _July 2018 -- September 2018_
+Supervisor: Prof. Ding Zhao, _July 2018 -- September 2018_
   **Project 1:** An Optimal LiDAR Configuration Approach for Self-Driving Cars
     * Independently investigated the optimal LiDAR space configuration problem to achieve the maximum utility of the sensor.
 The whole problem is formulated as an optimization model and a bio-inspired metric is proposed as the cost function
     * Paper has been submitted to 2019 ICRA